 This appears to be a different version (people in different positions) of the graduating class of 1890.
 This is not the version that became the official photograph of the class.

-Richard Henry Pratt writes to Thomas J. Morgan informing him of that he is placing the rules and regulations for enforcing compulsory attendance in the Red Man.
-In addition, Pratt writes of the letter of George Means that he is forwarding officially under separate cover regarding the article...
+Richard Henry Pratt writes to Thomas J. Morgan informing him that he is placing the rules and regulations for enforcing compulsory attendance in the Red Man.
+In addition, Pratt writes of the letter of George Means that he is forwarding officially under separate cover the article published by Mr...

 Richard Henry Pratt forwards a copy of a letter from George LeRoy Brown, Acting U.S. Indian Agent for the Pine Ridge Agency, to the Office of Indian Affairs.
 In Brown's letter he provides an update and a character assessment on former Carlisle Indian School students he has met.